 Synthetic-core strings are the most popular of the mid-priced strings, combining great and warm sound with a considerably long life.

 However, Steel cello strings definitely beat the two above on longevity with the only big problem being that, getting used to them is considerably difficult to many.

 All said though, it would be good to note that, there is never an “ideal string”.
 It’s only continued sampling and playing that eventually yields the cellist’s and equipment compatibility.
 For this then, it would be a bonus to know how to change cello strings at your convenience.

-Step by step guide on how to change cello strings,
+Step by step guide on how to resting a cello,

 Removing and replacing a string on the cello is not necessarily a nerve wrecking thing.
 However, you should be at your best just so you get it right and obviously to make sure you don’t break the replacing string.